canonical/airbyte-k8s-operator/documentation/explanation/architecture.md

 # Charmed Airbyte Architecture

 The Charmed Airbyte ecosystem consists of a number of different charmed operators related together.
-The diagram below shows a high-level illustration of the different charms and their communication.The components are as follows:
+The diagram below shows a high-level illustration of the different charms and their communication.
+The components are as follows:

 ![Architecture](../media/architecture.png)